-The estimated sales tax burdens for hypothetical households at each of the five income levels are reported in Table 5, page 17.
-These burdens are derived by applying tax rates supplied by the localities to data on average levels of consumption for various items by income level provided by the U.S. Bureau of Labor Statistics in the Consumer Expenditure Survey.
+The estimated sales tax burdens for hypothetical households at each of the five income levels are reported in Table 5, page 18.
+These burdens are derived by applying local and state sales tax rates to data on average levels of consumption for various items by income level provided by the U.S. Bureau of Labor Statistics in the Consumer Expenditure Survey (CES).
+The average expenditures by income level have been adjusted for a 3-person household.
+It is important to note that the sales tax burdens will be a function of the size of the sales tax base in a particular jurisdiction and the specific sales tax rates that apply to the consumer items included.